Skip to main content

 The project aims to invigorate this corner of central London, connecting Trafalgar Square and Leicester Square.
 Embedding the Gallery as a cornerstone within London’s arts quarter, it will also cement our reputation as a leader in the art world and the UK’s commitment to culture and heritage.

-Project Domani will also revitalise the area between Leicester Square and Trafalgar Square, creating a vibrant, fresh experience for visitors.
+Project Domani will revitalise the area between the two squares, creating a vibrant, fresh experience for visitors.
 The new wing will benefit from the dramatic advances made in building techniques and sustainability during recent decades.
 It will be a landmark of both local and international significance, enriching the nation’s artistic presence on a global scale.

 Developing the collection